chizzletaz/MSP2-TriviaQuiz/README.md

 # Triviata
 Triviata is a fun trivia game.
 When playing the game, the user can choose between challenge mode and practice mode.
 In challenge mode the user plays three rounds of 10 questions.
 Every round the difficulty of the questions increases.
 The questions presented are given randomly from every category.
 In practice mode, the user plays only one round of 10 questions.
 The category and difficulty level can be chosen by the user.

 ##### This website is the second 'Milestone Project' for the Full Stack Software Developer Diploma, which is about Interactive Frontend Development.
 The focus lies on making an interactive frontend website, which responds to the user's interaction.

+### A live version can be viewed [here](https://chizzletaz.github.io/Triviata/)

 # Table of Content
 - [User Experience (UX)](#user-experience-(ux))